open-telemetry/opentelemetry-operator/docs/api.md

 nodePublishSecretRef is a reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI NodePublishVolume and NodeUnpublishVolume calls.
-This field is optional, and  may be empty if no secret is required.
-If the secret object contains more than one secret, all secret references are passed.

 <table>
     <thead>